NotePlan/plugins/jgclark.Summaries/README.md

 You can also save results of any search over all notes.

 ## About
+This Plugin provides commands that generate several different sorts of **summaries from your daily notes**, that are saved back into special NotePlan notes in the Summaries folder.
+They all start by asking for the time period you wish to operate over:

+![time period selection](time-period-selection.jpg)

-The first command this Plugin provides is **`/saveSearchResults`** which searches across all notes (both calendar and projects) for a text string you give.
+- **`/saveSearchResults`** searches across all notes (both calendar and projects) for a text string you give.
 It asks where to save its output: to the curre note, to the Plugin Console, or to a specially-created note in the Summaries folder.
 (If the latter, it will update the previous note with that same title, if it exists.)

-The other commands generate two different sorts of **summaries from your daily notes**, that are saved back into special NotePlan notes in the Summaries folder.
-They both start by asking for the time period you wish to operate over:

-![time period selection](time-period-selection.jpg)
+-
 - **`/countsInPeriod`** generates some simple counts and other statistics of #hashtags or @mentions that you specify.
 It asks where to save its output: to screen, to the Plugin Console, or to a specially-created note in the Summaries folder.
 (If the latter, it will update the previous note for that same time period, if it exists.)

 - **`/occurrencesInPeriod`** generates all occurences of one or more search terms (from the settings) found in the daily notes of the time period you select.